sudowoodo200/impulse-core/README.md

 This initializes the objects with default settings

  - `tracer` will use a `LocalLogger`, which writes json records to a file at `.impulselogs/logs_{timestamp}.json`
- - Currently, this supports logging to a MongoDB database out of the box.
+ - Currently, this also supports logging to a MongoDB database out of the box.
+Use `MongoLogger` class instead.
+(See tutorial)
  - `tracer.hook()` will be set to the default thread at `"default"`

 ```python